AlexeyMK/alexeymk.com/_posts/2023-04-05-there%27s-no-such-thing-as-organic-traffic.md

 layout: post
 title: !
 "There's no such thing as Organic Traffic"
 published: true
 description: I too would rather live in a world where this was still a thing.
-But this was probably not what happened.
 date: 2023-04-04 16:00:29
 tags:
 - growth-eng